Samira Wiley & Lauren Morelli Of ‘Orange Is The New Black’ Got Married

 A post shared by Samira Wiley (@whododatlikedat) on

 Unlike other gay couples, Samira and Lauren are really open about their relationship.
 Morelli, who is the writer and producer of the Netflix original series, confessed that she immediately had a crush on Wiley when she saw her audition tape.
-However, she was still married to TV producer Stephen Basilone at that time which made things complicated.
+However, she was still married to TV producer Stephen Basilone at that time, which made things complicated.

 “I was still very confused, but I knew the attraction between us felt magnetic,” the Orange Is the New Black writer told Out.
 “On set it’s a bunch of women, so everyone’s hugging and touching.
 It’s a very affectionate place.
 I’d fallen into this alternate universe, but I thought I’d go home and it’d disappear.
 But Samira was still so present for me.”